 CX is great at forming initiatives.
 And initiatives are good.
 But only once you’ve created the case for change, formed the guiding coalition, and shared a vision.
 Because sustaining effective CX change is hard.
 If you don’t have executives backing you up and restating the case for change, your programs will be deprioritized for sexier ones.

-Kotter gives tons of examples of programs who jumped right to initiatives, hoping to show the organization that a better CX improves the business.
+Kotter gives tons of examples of programs that jumped right to initiatives, hoping to show the organization that better CX improves the business.
 These programs almost always die on the vine, because they can’t get the support they need.

 Real customer-focused change is possible, and we see a limited number of companies to inspire us.
 These programs have taken the time to create a compelling case for change that shows why an improved CX will result in an improved business.
 They then engage the executives into a change coalition and build a vision of an improved future state.

-So, before you head out on your summer vacation, I encourage you to pick up a copy of Kotter’s book.
+Pick up a copy of Kotter’s book to peruse over Labor Day weekend.
 While it’s not a CX book, it will give you a solid framework for creating happier customers and a healthier business.
+(And before you head out for the holiday, join us for that September 2 webinar!)